This website requires JavaScript.

 • Check for physical damage - dents, cracks, or impact marks near the camera

-• Test with external webcam to determine if it's a hardware failure
+• Test with an external webcam to determine if it's a hardware failure

 • Inspect internal connections (for advanced users or technicians)